minoa-lang/reference/src/type-system/types/composite-types/tuple-struct-types.md

 <record-def-tuple-field>     := <record-tuple-struct-field> '=' <expr>
 ```

-A record tuple struct, also known as a POD (Plain Old Data) tuple struct, is a variant of a tuple struct which is _structural_ instead of _nominal_.
+A record tuple struct, also known as a POD (Plain Old Data) tuple struct, is a variant of a tuple struct which is a _record_ instead of _nominal_ type.
-These tuple struct follow the rules defined [here](../nominal-vs-structural-types.md).
+These tuple struct follow the rules defined [here](../nominal-vs-record-types.md).

 For a record struct, it is allowed to leave out the `struct` keyword.

-Some of the most notable ones for tuple structs are:
-- All fields are public
-- All fields are mutable